pwssnk/py-usvfs/README.md

 * CPython 3.7.x (32-bits or 64-bits)

 ## Installation
 ### Install pre-built packages using pip
-A plug-n-play Python package is available from [PyPI](https://pypi.org/).
+Pre-built Python packages are available from [PyPI](https://pypi.org/).
 Use pip to install.

 ```shell
 pip install py-usvfs